THE SUMMER 2018 FULL SPECTRUM INTENSIVE

-Full Spectrum will expand your definition of what audio can be, while imparting concrete skills to add to your producer tool kit.
+Full Spectrum will expand your definition of what storytelling can be, while imparting concrete skills to add to your producer tool kit.
 Lead instructor and 2014 New Voice Scholar Emanuele Berry will draw from her work with various shows at Gimlet Media.
 She will head an interdisciplinary group of accomplished specialists to take you on a journey from storytelling to interactive design to composing.
 Our instructors come from RadioLab, This American Life, The New York Times, Gimlet Media, independent backgrounds, and beyond.

 The week will be a combination of hands-on instruction, workshops, lectures, pitch sessions, experiments—and even an excursion or two.
-We’re looking for audio producers with the desire to expand their skills and their minds.
+We’re looking for producers with the desire to expand their skills and their minds.

 All classes take place at UnionDocs in the Williamsburg neighborhood of Brooklyn.
 There will be an evening excursion (date TBD) and a happy hour (TBD).
 Participation is encouraged, but optional.

 Full attendance is mandatory.
 If you are unable to attend each day of the intensive, please do not apply.
 Class meets from 10 am – 5:30 pm, Monday through Friday.
-Lunch will be provided on Monday as well as snacks will be provided.
+Lunch will be provided on Monday and light snacks will be provided throughout the week.

 Who is eligible?

 Filmmakers and those whose primary focus has been visual or moving image are strongly encouraged to attend, as well.

 AIR membership is not required, though AIR producers outside of the New York area are eligible for a small travel stipend.
 A work sample is required with your application.

 Please note: Participants will not be producing projects during the week.